WhelanLabs/danu/notes.md

 3. Save the settings and restart Docker.

 #### Accessing the inards of the build image
-??? docker run -it danu-ai-build
+docker run -it danu-ai-build powershell

 ## Run commands